Jbigzz/curriculum/foundations/the_front_end/introduction_to_the_front_end.md

 In the following lessons, you'll get a healthy understanding of each of the three front-end languages.
 To get warmed up, we'll start at the high level.

+*Note: The native application "TextEdit" on Mac doesn't work great for coding/web design.
+We recommend downloading one of the many other free Text Editors out there.

 ### Learning Outcomes
 Look through these now and then use them to test yourself after doing the assignment: